nekofar/zsh-git-lfs/README.md

 ## Requirements

-1. The git-flow tool has to be [installed](https://github.com/petervanderdoes/gitflow-avh#installing-git-flow) separately.
+1. The git-lfs tool has to be [installed](https://github.com/git-lfs/git-lfs#installing) separately.